-FOUR PAWS endeavours to offer the best possible quality of life and care to all bears we look after in our sanctuaries.
+FOUR PAWS endeavors to offer the best possible quality of life and care to all bears we look after in our sanctuaries.
 This includes, but is not limited to, the criteria listed below.

-The Sanctuary opened for visitors in October 2017.
-Like all FOUR PAWS sanctuaries, BEAR SANCTUARY Domazhyr offers guided tours and exhibitions aimed at educating visitors about the environment.
+The Sanctuary opened for visitors in May 2013.
+Like all FOUR PAWS sanctuaries, BEAR SANCTUARY Prishtina offers guided tours and exhibitions aimed at educating visitors about the environment.

 Large outdoor enclosures with natural vegetation and structures